bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial07.md

     Tutorial Starter Files <i class="fas fa-download"></i>
 </a>

 In today's tutorial, you're going to calculate some statistics for the Boston Marathon in 2015 (the last marathon to release all of its finisher data in this format).
-To do this, you will open some of the files in the `boston_marathon` directory, loop through each line in the file, and perform some basic summary statistics.
+To do this, open up the `marathon_results_2015.csv` file, loop through each line, and perform some basic summary statistics.

 Please write a program to calculate the following statistics.
 You can write each program as a separate file, or do all of the calculations in a single file.
 Up to you.